Preparing Resolutions for the Delegate Assembly

 Meeting the 1 October Deadline

-- Resolutions plus supporting materials plus original or faxed signatures or e-mailed statements of support must reach the association office by 1 October.
+- Resolutions plus materials that provide evidence in support of the resolutions' claims plus original or faxed signatures or e-mailed statements of support must reach the association office by 1 October.

-- Originals of faxed signatures and signed printouts of e-mailed statements of support must be received by the association office within seven business days after 1 October.
+- Originals of faxed signatures and signed printouts of e-mailed statements of support that come from addresses not recorded in the supporters' MLA membership records must be received by the association office within seven business days after 1 October.

 See Checklists for Submitting Resolutions